razshare/sveltekit-sse/README.md

 The standard `EventSource` class does not permit setting custom headers or manipulating the underlying request options.

-This library implements the client side event sourcing from scratch using `fetch`.
+This library achieves client side event sourcing using `fetch`.

 > **Note**\
 > Custom headers are only available since version `0.4.0`.